Uruguay, the greatest Pampa’s landscapes in the heart of the Gaucho’s land

 One-day trip.
 Specially designed for birders who stop to Uruguay for a short time:

-Starting off at Punta del Este, we will travel around the coast in order to watch the birds that inhabit the aquatic and marine environments in that area: Coast, lagoons, bed-reeds, wet pastures and coastal native forest are the mainly environments visited for birding.
+Starting off at Punta del Este, we will travel around the coast in order to watch the birds (IBA's site - Important Birds Area) that inhabit the aquatic and marine environments in that area: Coast, lagoons, bed-reeds, wet pastures and coastal native forest are the mainly environments visited for birding.

 Cocoi Heron, Roseate Spoonbill, Brown-hooded Gull, American Oystercatcher, South American Stilt, American Golden Plover, Snowy-crowned Tern, Black Skimmer, Yellow-billed Pintail, Collared Plover, Lesser Yellowlegs, White-rumped Sandpiper, Whistling Heron, Speckled Teal, Grey-necked Wood-rail, White-faced Ibis, Brazilian Duck, Silver Teal, Long-winged Harrier, Giant Wood-Rail, Plumbeous Rail, White-winged Coot, Wattled Jacana, Spectacled Tyrant, Long-tailed Reed-Finch, Great Pampa-Finch, Southern Rough-winged Swallow, Tawny-headed Swallow, Black-and-rufous Warbling-Finch, Yellow-winged Blackbird, Gilded Hummingbird, White-throated Hummingbird, White Woodpecker.